-Miami healthcare providers are often the target of high-stakes healthcare fraud investigations that can jeopardize their practice and potentially ruin their careers.
-If you suspect that you are under investigation, you need our experienced Miami healthcare fraud defense attorneys of Oberheiden, P.C.
+Miami healthcare providers are often the target of high-stakes healthcare fraud investigations.
+These charges can jeopardize a practice and potentially ruin careers.
+Are you under investigation?
+Contact the experienced Miami defense attorneys of Oberheiden, P.C. today.

-Miami is home to one of nine cities with an established federal healthcare fraud task force.
-Investigators are constantly looking for providers who have violated federal statutes.
-When you are confronting charges brought by this task force or other federal agencies, it is critical that you seek legal assistance from a criminal defense lawyer who is experienced in healthcare fraud defense.
+Miami is home to one of nine areas with an established federal healthcare fraud task force.
+When confronting charges brought by this task force or other federal agencies, it is critical to consult a lawyer experienced in healthcare fraud defense.

-Oberheiden, P.C. offers healthcare fraud defense for medical providers, businesses, and entities that have found themselves targeted by federal agencies.
-Our Miami, Florida healthcare fraud defense attorneys offer over 100 years of combined legal experience that they put to use to quickly design a legal defense that is customized to your particular situation.
+Oberheiden, P.C. offers healthcare fraud defense for medical providers, businesses, and entities that find themselves targeted by federal agencies.
+Our Miami, Florida lawyers have over 100 years of combined legal experience.
+We can design a legal defense customized to your situation.

 What Is Healthcare Fraud?

 Health care fraud is a crime involving false information, hiding information, or misleading a person or entity in order to gain benefits or financial advantage.
 Healthcare fraud appears under a variety of federal and state statutes.